crispcam/crispcam-demo-assets/README.md

 Show [Crispcam](https://crisps.gcp-north.co.uk/crispcam) and talk a bit about Vision AutoML

 ## Step 4 - Demo Service Visibility

+### Google Cloud

+Visit the Anthos Service Mesh Services page in the cloud console to see the various graph, timeline and topology views.

+Show SLO and SLI metrics at this stage

+### Open Source

 Visit the [kiali dashboard](http://localhost:20001/kiali/) (admin/admin) and click Graph - ensure the default project is selected (it's not by default).